-Dimension/Description Program Outcome/Measures Student Outcome/Measures Balance of content - Content of Breadth of topics teacher covers a sufficient range Depth of topics abilities related to Tech Prep # and % of all secondary too many topics/materials). participating participation Content is appropriate for secondary, postsecondary, # and % of all academic academic and technical participants. and technical faculty participating Satisfaction with activity - Type of activity is appropriate to need.
-Design, organization, and Clear objectives delivery of activity appropriate # and % of participants for content covered. who show a high level of satisfaction related to organization, etc. Allows for collaboration and dialogue Relevance of topic to practice - # and % of participants # and % of Tech Prep students who Content of activity is aligned who show a high level of show a high level of satisfaction with with individual participant needs Current and up-to-date satisfaction related to delivery format methods changes in curriculum topics covered in activity. organization, etc. # and % of Tech Prep students who Level of satisfaction changes in instructional strategies related to content # and % of Tach Prop students who Applicability of content show a high level of knowledge of to practice career clusters Accessibility of activities - Frequency of activities activities are accessible to Location of activities
+Dimension/Description Program Outcome/Measures Student Outcome/Measures Balance of content - Content of professional development for teacher covers a sufficient range of knowledge, skills, and abilities related to Tech Prep (i.e., activity doesn't try to cover too many topics/materials).
+Content is appropriate for secondary, postsecondary, Breadth of topics Depth of topics # and % of all secondary and postsecondary faculty participating participation # and % of all academic academic and technical participants. and technical faculty participating Satisfaction with activity - Type of activity is appropriate to need.
+Design, organization, and delivery of activity appropriate for content covered.
+Clear objectives # and % of participants who show a high level of satisfaction related to delivery format, methods, organization, etc. Allows for collaboration Relevance of topic to practice - Content of activity is aligned with individual participant needs.
+Current and up-to-date topics covered in activity. and dialogue # and % of participants who show a high level of satisfaction related to delivery format, methods, organization, etc. Level of satisfaction related to content Applicability of content to practice # and % of Tech Prep students who show a high level of satisfaction with changes in curriculum # and % of Tech Prep students who show a high level of satisfaction with changes in instructional strategies # and % of Tech Prep students who show a high level of knowledge of career clusters Accessibility of activities - Professional development activities are accessible to participants.
+Frequency of activities Location of activities